SaudAlmoter/capstoneProjectDEND/README.md

   5. Airflow

 How to use
-First run the uploadFiles.py to upload files to the s3 buckets 'input'.
+First run the uploadFiles.py to upload files to the s3 buckets 'input'.<br>
-After that run the eil.py that will Extract, Transfer, Load data to another s3 bucket 'output'.
+After that run the eil.py that will Extract, Transfer, Load data to another s3 bucket 'output'.<br>
-Then initaite the airlflow appache server and run the dag.
+Then initaite the airlflow appache server and run the dag.<br>